YoussefK-Ismail/toxic-content-classifier/TASK_EXPLANATION.md

          ↓
 3. BLIP generates caption: "a smiling person in a park" ↓
-4. Caption goes to Fine-tuned DistilBERT model
+4. Caption goes to Trained LSTM model
          ↓
 5. Result: "non-toxic" (safe) - 96% confidence
          ↓